PhotonQuantum/pysjtu/docs/advanced.rst

 HTTP Requests
 +++++++++++++

-You can use a :class:`Session` to send HTTP requests as a logged user:
+You can use a :class:`pysjtu.session.Session` to send HTTP requests as a logged user:

 .. sourcecode:: python